leeclaire156/Interesting-Tech-Blog/README.md

 * [Node Express Handlebars version 6.0.7](https://www.npmjs.com/package/express-handlebars) package from [npm, Inc.](https://www.npmjs.com/) to implement Handlebars.js for templates.
 * [Node express-session version 1.17.3](https://www.npmjs.com/package/express-session) package from [npm, Inc.](https://www.npmjs.com/) to store the session id on the client in a cookie and to handle authentication.
 * [Node bcrypt.js version 5.1.0](https://www.npmjs.com/package/bcrypt) package from [npm, Inc.](https://www.npmjs.com/) to hash passwords.
-* [Node Connect Session Store using Sequelize version 7.1.5 (Must be used with express version 4)](https://www.npmjs.com/package/connect-session-sequelize) package from [npm, Inc.](https://www.npmjs.com/) to handle authentication.
+* [Node Connect Session Store using Sequelize version 7.1.5 (Must be used with express version 4)](https://www.npmjs.com/package/connect-session-sequelize) package from [npm, Inc.](https://www.npmjs.com/) to handle authentication, it is a SQL session store (stores SQL session which lasts for a certain amount of time) to houses all the connections to SQL and the time frame so you can see who is connected.
 * [Node dotenv version 16.0.3](https://www.npmjs.com/package/dotenv) package from [npm, Inc.](https://www.npmjs.com/) to load the environment variables that stored the MySQL username, password, and database name used in development.
 * [Node MySQL 2 version 3.1.2](https://www.npmjs.com/package/mysql2) package from [npm, Inc.](https://www.npmjs.com/) to server as the MySQL connector library used by Sequelize to connect to the MySQL db server.
 * [Node nodemon version 2.0.20 (for development usage only)](https://www.npmjs.com/package/nodemon) package from [npm, Inc.](https://www.npmjs.com/) to automatically restart the node application when file changes in the directory are detected.